GregerTomas/English/topics/parts-of-speech/pronouns/question-words.md

 > What do you want to be? 💡*Čím chceš být?* <br/>
 > What colour is your bike? 💡*Jakou barvu má tvoje kolo? <br/>
 > What is your job? 💡*Jaké je tvoje zaměstnání? <br/>
+> 🔴 How is it called? ➡ 🟢 What is it called? 💡*ptáme se na věc, nikoliv na způsob* <br/>

 ## Who